carloskiki/rpi-devenv/README.md

 - [ ] Map the SYSTEM stack to a protected place in memory.
 - [x] Make Undef use the ABORT cpu mode
 - [x] Make IRQ use SVC mode
-- [ ] Check if the memory stops at 512MiB on the hardware (works in QEMU).
 - [ ] Test to make sure that SVC stack pointer always gets reset after interrupt handling.
     Why would it not?
 We pop everything from the stack in asm, and rust functions must not just indefinitely increase stack size.